 Stir: Mixing It Up in the Italian Tradition

 It’s a testament to the longevity of chef and restaurateur Barbara Lynch’s Boston restaurant empire that Stir was published way back in 2009 and includes recipes from virtually all of her restaurants.
-While fans of Lynch restaurants might realize that her Beacon Hill flagship, No. 9 Park, dates back over 20 years, Sportello, B&G Oysters, and the Butcher Shop have also been around for quite some time now; all are 10 to 15 years old.
-(Even her “newest,” Menton, is now about a decade old — the only one to open after the book came out.)
+While fans of Lynch restaurants might realize that her Beacon Hill flagship, No. 9 Park, dates back over 20 years, Sportello, B&G Oysters, and the Butcher Shop have also been around for quite some time now; even her “newest,” Menton, is now about a decade old — the only one to open after the book came out.

 Stir includes some of the restaurant group’s heavy hitters and iconic dishes, such as spicy tomato soup with crispy grilled cheese from Sportello, Bolognese from the Butcher Shop, lemon aioli lobster rolls from B&G, and prune-stuffed gnocchi from No. 9 Park, along with lots of other pasta dishes and much more.